 Commercial sales, and other business, conducted over the Internet.

-Global security standard the defines the chip cards and POS devices used to process chip card transactions in a retail credit card processing environment that is intended to reduce fruad
+Global security standard that defines the chip cards and POS devices used to process chip card transactions in a retail credit card processing environment that is intended to reduce fruad

 Process of securing credit card transaction data by using algorithms that scramble the data to make it indecipherable without a corresponding decryption key.